JARAMatch/.github/profile/README.md

 Join our discussions: https://github.com/orgs/JARAMatch/discussions

 ### Motivation
-The job market favors recruiters with access to AI screening tools, making it particularly difficult for young job seekers  apply to many positions to have a shot.
+We see the current job market as strongly favoring recruiters with access to AI screening tools, making it particularly difficult for young job seekers to stand out.
+Many often have to repetitvely fill out hundreds of applications.

-Eventually, we hope to make the application process more efficient, enjoyable, and equitable for all, creating a job market that truly values individual talent and potential.
+Eventually, we hope to make the job search landscape more fun, balanced, and efficient, creating a job market that truly values individual talent and potential. 💪

 ### Long-term goal
 The long-term vision is to help people navigate the quickly-evolving AI-and-automation driven job market.
 We strive to bridge the gap between job seekers and their ideal careers, and get people into their best-fitting jobs much faster, making the economy more efficient and ensuring a seamless transition into a rapidly changing, more technologically advanced society.

 Join us on this journey, and let's redefine the way you explore the job market and search for your dream job, together 🌐.